steerpike/obsidian-brightcarvings/obsidian-brightcarvings/Letter for Fionn.md

 My darling Fionn,
-I'm so proud of you, my beautiful boy who is so quickly becoming a man.
-I love your curious mind and your thoughtfulness.
-I love your wicked humour and fantastic stories.
-I have had such pleasure in seeing you grow and thrive in your years through Aurora and under Eva's guidance.
-Your close friends and peers who have been such a great support all this time.
+As you close one chapter and begin another I wanted to tell you how immensely proud of you I am.
+Watching you grow from my beautiful boy into the remarkable young man you’re becoming has been one of the greatest joys of my life.
+You have a curious mind, a thoughtful heart and a wicked sense of humour.
+I hope you never lose your love of sharing stories and laughter with everyone around you.

+I hope that as you begin your new adventure in high school, you carry with you the memories of the formative journey you shared with Eva and your peers at Aurora.
+The gentle guidance, encouragement, and support you gave one another have been invaluable, and I hope they remain a source of strength and inspiration as you all step into the exciting uncertainties that lie ahead.